Uniswap/governance-seatbelt/README.md

 TENDERLY_USER=userName

 # Tenderly project slug.
-# Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<userName>/<project_slug>/transactions
+# Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<userName>/<project_slug>/transactions.
+# The name of your tenderly project may not always be your project slug,
+# and the project slug can sometimes just be `project`.
 TENDERLY_PROJECT_SLUG=projectName

 # Define the DAO name and the address of its governor.